Tsroc/Sem6_GraphTheoryAssessment/README.md

 ## NFA.py
 contains two classes, Fragment and State.\
-A Fragment class represents a nondeterministic finite automaton, a NFA has a start state and an accept state, this s represented by the State class.
+A Fragment class represents a nondeterministic finite automaton, a NFA has a start state and an accept state, this is represented by the State class.

 ## Thompson.py
 Contains the methods necessary for the Thompson's construction algorithm, shunt, compile, followes, match.